 Message from the Founding President

-Read more, and all President Messages here.
+Read more President Messages here.

 Os negócios entre Brasil e Flórida: tem muito acontecendo, mas é só o começo

 Sueli Bonaparte conhece as relações de negócios entre Brasil e EUA como poucos.
 Ela atua nesse segmento desde o começo dos anos 90, quando exerceu, entre outras atividades, o cargo de diretora executiva da Câmara de Comércio Brasil-Estados Unidos de Nova York.
 Nos 17 anos em que exerceu esse cargo, Sueli ajudou a impulsionar a câmara à condição de principal fórum de negócios entre os dois países.
 Nascida e criada em Mirassol, no Estado de São Paulo, Sueli veio para os Estados Unidos em 1984 e de lá para cá tem se dedicado de corpo e alma ao desenvolvimento das relações comerciais bilaterais entre os dois países.

 Em 2014, Sueli lançou sua mais nova empreitada, o Brazil Florida Business Council.
 Baseado em Tampa, no oeste da Flórida, O BFBC tem o objetivo de dinamizar o comércio e as relações empresariais entre o Brasil e seu principal parceiro nos EUA, a Flórida, e ajudar empresas e investidores das duas regiões a identificar oportunidades de negócios promissoras.